A complete overview of the Method, Practices & Tools

 The last role defined in the framework is the Scrum Master.
 While this again sounds like some sort of a manager, it is not.
 The Scrum Master is there to aid the team in applying the practices on the daily basis.
 They help transition to Scrum by providing training and then work on continuous process improvement within the team.
 Here is a full article explaining the difference between a Scrum Master and a project manager.

-The Scrum board is one of the most important tools that allows to effectively plan and track the progress that is being made towards the end goal.
-It is usually composed out of 3 sections that are managed by the Product Owner or the Scrum team.
+The Scrum board is one of the most important tools that allow to effectively plan and track the progress that is being made towards the end goal.
+It is usually composed out of 2 sections that are managed by the Product Owner and the Scrum team.

-Progress tracking columns are the last section of the Scrum board.
-This is also managed by the Scrum team and helps them track the progress that is being made during the Sprint.
+Progress tracking columns are the second section of the Scrum board.
+This is managed solely by the Scrum team and helps them track the progress that is being made during the Sprint.
 This section can be simple with just two sections – Doing and Done or as elaborate as the team needs to track the progress effectively.
-Here are a few a few Scrum board examples.
+Here is a Scrum board example in Teamhood.

 To define plans and work items Scrum uses User Stories.
 These are gathered from the client and define what the end result of the project should be.
 To help write the User Stories, there is a certain format they have to fill – As a …, I want …, so that … .